BeckSM64/ms3-coding-challenge/README.md

 ## Assumptions

 A few assumptions were made when working on this program.
 The project instructions stated that a 10 column CSV would be provided so the program assumes that the CSV passed in will contain 10 columns.
 It also assumes that if a column does not contain 10 columns then it contains 11 columns because all "bad data" columns in the CSV contained exactly 11 columns.
-A valid CSV file will contain a consistent amount of columns per row so this assumption only works in this particutlar instance.
+A valid CSV file will contain a consistent number of columns per row, which will not necessarily be 10 or 11, so this assumption only works in this particutlar instance.

 ## Building the Project